diegohaz/arc/README.md

 ## Contributing

-When issuing, use the following patterns in the title for better understanding:
+When submitting an issue, use the following patterns in the title for better understanding:
 ```bash
 [v0.3.1-redux] Something wrong is not right # the v0.3.1 release of the redux branch
 [redux] Something wrong is not right # the actual code of the redux branch
 Something wrong is right # general, related to master or not directly related to any branch
 ```

 PRs are very appreciated.
 For bugs/features consider creating an issue before sending a PR.
-But there're other things you can contribute directly:
+But there are other things you can contribute directly:

 - I'm not a native english speaker.
 If you find any typo or some text that could be written in a better way, please send a PR, even if it is only a punctuation;
 - If you forked or created another boilerplate based on this one with another features (using [`css-modules`](https://github.com/css-modules/css-modules) instead of [`styled-components`](https://github.com/styled-components/styled-components), for example), add that to the [Forks section](#forks) with the following pattern:
   - [arc-css-modules](https://github.com/username/arc-css-modules) - A short description

 ## Built with ARc

 *Built something cool with ARc?
 Send a PR adding it to this list:*